XiangXu/Programming-Daily-Learning/Java/JVM/1_JVM_Architecture.md

 ### Heap area:

-Information of all objects is stored in heap memory.
+Information of all objects are stored in heap memory.
 There is also one Heap Area per JVM.
 It is also a shared resource.

 ### Stack area: